 Not one of us alone can do the job as well as all of us working together

-The Ministry of Justice Policy Group is pleased to open applications for the first intake of its new Policy Graduate Programme, with successful applicants to begin full-time work in February 2022.
+The Ministry of Justice Policy Group is pleased to open applications for its 2023 Policy Graduate Programme, with successful applicants to begin full-time work in February 2023.

-We are seeking people from a range of backgrounds and fields of study, who are in their final year of tertiary study this year or have recently graduated, as well as those who have some work experience.
+We are seeking people from a range of backgrounds and fields of study, who are in their final year of tertiary study this year or have recently graduated.
 If you have an interest in justice issues, are passionate about making a difference, and would like to kick-start your career in the public sector, then we want to hear from you!

 We are looking for people who:

 We are actively seeking a diverse applicant pool, with a variety of life experiences.
 You don’t have to have a law degree to apply - we are looking for graduates from a range of disciplines including but not limited to public policy, social sciences, economics and law.